JeffGiroux/f5_terraform/AWS/Autoscale_via_lb/README.md

 | terraform | ~> 0.14 |
 | aws | ~> 3 |

 ## Prerequisites

 - This template requires programmatic API credentials to deploy the Terraform AWS provider and build out all the neccessary AWS objects
   - See the [Terraform "AWS Provider"](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication) for details
   - You will require at minimum `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
   - ***Note***: Make sure to [practice least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)
+- This templates deploys into an *EXISTING* networking stack.
+You are required to have an existing VPC network and subnets.
+A NAT gateway is also required for outbound Internet traffic.
+Refer to the [Prerequisites](#prerequisites).

 ## Important Configuration Notes